nikcorg/wp-plugin-stem/README.md

 }
 ```

-### Sanitising and validation
+## Settings Fields sanitising and validation

-Separate fields for validation and sanitising is to enable using general purpose input sanitisers, e.g. string/number/url/date etc, while still retaining the option to have strict field specific validation.
+Each field has separate properties for validation and sanitising to enable general purpose input sanitisers, e.g. string/number/url/date etc, while still retaining the option to have strict field specific validation.

 The sanitize callback receives as arguments only the field's value, while the validator also receives the fields attributes.